15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 view of chisos mountains along lost mine trail big bend national park texas

-Another very popular area is the Santa Elena Canyon Trail.
-This trail is extremely easy with beautiful views of the Rio Grande.
-This is another fantastic area to canoe.
+Don’t miss the Santa Elena Canyon Trail, either.
+This trail is easy with beautiful views of the Rio Grande.
+This is also another fantastic area to canoe.

 READ NEXT